There are four types of federal grants available to eligible students who complete the FAFSA and demonstrate financial need.

 - You must complete TEACH Grant counseling and sign a TEACH Grant Agreement to Serve and Promise to Pay.
 Grant recipients agree to teach for at least four years within eight years of finishing their teacher preparation program and to teach high-need subjects in designated schools that serve low-income students.

-- Enroll in a teacher education certificate program in one of the following areas:
+- You must complete a Teacher Education Assistance for College and Higher Education (TEACH) Grant Program form each year and enroll in a teacher education certificate program in one of the following areas:

 - Bilingual Education and English Language Acquisition

 - Reading Specialist

 Eligible students will be notified through their NIU Z-ID e-mail address.

 Federal Student Aid website.